Eggs Benedict is the perfect weekend breakfast or brunch. Serve with either ham or smoked salmon.

 For the hollandaise sauce, melt the butter slowly in a medium pan over a low heat, stirring occasionally.
-Remove from the heat and pour the butter into a jug.
+Pour into a jug.

-Spread the muffins with butter.
-Put a muffin half on each plate and top with ham or salmon.
-Using a slotted spoon, drop the cooked eggs in to the simmering water and reheat for one minute.
+Bring the pan of water back to a simmer.
+Using a slotted spoon, place all the cooked eggs into the simmering water and reheat for 1 minute.
 Remove and drain on kitchen paper.

-Place an egg on each muffin and spoon over some hollandaise.
+Toast the muffin halves and spread with butter.
+Put a muffin half on each plate and top with ham or salmon (if making eggs royale).
+Place an egg on top of each muffin and spoon over some hollandaise.
 Sprinkle with chives and serve with the other muffin halves on the side.